Neurodivergent-affirming therapy for those who think fast and sense deeply.

 integrates the nervous system, emotions, and subconscious patterns

-If you’re unsure whether somatic therapy or Brainspotting is the right fit, we can explore this together in consultation.
+If you’re unsure whether somatic therapy or Brainspotting is the right fit, we can explore that together in a brief consultation and see what feels like the right fit.

 Why Somatic Therapy Matters

 Many people come to somatic work after noticing that insight alone hasn’t solved their symptoms.
-This is not a failure — it is the nervous system asking for a different kind of support.
+This often reflects the nervous system needing a different kind of support.